Encrypted PDFs in Dropbox Automation

 • Limit: Set the maximum number of results to be processed during one execution cycle.

-Step 3: Download a File
+Step 3: Download a file

 Add another Dropbox module with the "Download a File" event.
 This will allow Dropbox to download the documents from the specified folder and send them to the next module.
 Then, set up the module.